Preparation for Law School

 Collaborative Learning Environment

-At Truman, you’re part of a lively community of learners.
-In our small class setting, you develop close working relationships with dedicated professors who advise you on courses, law school and career options.
-Expand your network and meet other students with similar interests by joining any of Truman’s nearly 240 student organizations, such as the Pre-Law Club and Mock Trial Team.
-Or join the Debate Team/Forensics Team, one of the most successful and longest-running programs in the nation.
+At Truman, you develop close working relationships with dedicated professors who advise you on courses, law school, and career options.
+Expand your network by joining any of Truman’s 230+ student organizations, such as the Pre-Law Club and Mock Trial Team, or join Truman's Debate Team/Forensics Team, one of the most successful and longest-running programs in the nation.

 Our Graduates Succeed

 As an undergraduate student at Truman, you get a high-quality education that provides a solid foundation for law school.
-And with a bachelor’s degree from Truman in hand, the odds of getting into law school are in your favor.
+With a bachelor’s degree from Truman in hand, the odds of getting into law school are in your favor.
 A sampling of graduate and law schools attended by our graduates includes: